stevekettell/Chili-Py/README.md

 6. Run with ./chili.py

 7. For NixOS users: the script needs to run in a nix-shell so that the requests function cannot alter the nix-store.
-To run the script on NixOS > cd wherever_you_put_it > nix-shell > ./chili.py
+To run the script on NixOS you need to put the chili.py and the nix.shell files in the same folder.
+Then cd to that folder, run nix-shell in the terminal.
+Then ./chili.py